adamant/adamant.language.reference/ideas-considering.md

 ## Implicit Field Initialization

 What if any constructor argument would automatically initialize a field named the same, if that field wasn't otherwise assigned into?
-Or maybe there would be some other shortcut to eliminate the constructor boilerplate.
+Or maybe there would be some other shortcut to eliminate the constructor boilerplate.  `self.fieldName`

 ## Omit `-> void` for Procedures

 Instead of requiring that procedures have `-> void` in their declaration, just leave it off.
 This is what Rust does.
 It also reduces noise and boilerplate.
 The one disadvantage is that `void` is still a valid type and it kind of obscures the role of the `void` type.

+One way to do this would be to add a `function` or `func` keyword in front of function declarations similar to Rust's `fn` keyword.
+This would then make function declarations unambiguous even without the `-> void`.
+Note that operators and properties would not be preceded by `function` as they already have `operator`, `get`, or `set` in front of them.
+This would make all declarations consistent in that they would be a keyword followed by a name.
+Alternatively, the keyword could be `method`?
+But then you would still need `function` for non-methods.

+## Generic Syntax Clarity

+Apparently, Java allows generic methods to be called like `instance.<String>foo()`.
+That removes some ambiguity.
+If the declaration syntax matched.
+For example, the declaration could be `function<T> foo() -> void`.
+There may however be a problem with classes where the generics need to come after the type name.
+Also, it just reads strangely to have the generics before the method name.